 “We let our drivers know that we don’t want to watch them drive down the road,” says Bright.
 “But if there’s an issue we want to be able to see what happened.”

 Truckers also feel better when told the KeepTruckin Smart Dasham is only forward-facing, so they don’t feel like they’re being invaded.
-If the dash cam reveals the driver is doing something wrong, coaching may be the next step.
+If the truck dash cam reveals the driver is doing something wrong, coaching may be the next step.

 2. He asked the veteran driver to share his experience with other drivers